 About the course

-You will study a range of topics, with year one providing you with the core skills to challenge your abilities in performance and production, which we then build upon in year two, preparing you for employment or further study.
+Year one of the course will provide you with the core skills to challenge your abilities in performance and production, which we then build upon in year two, preparing you for employment or further study.

-We will provide you with 360 knowledge of the music industry and teach you the necessary tools to develop you in to a well-rounded and versatile musician with an understanding of employment avenues within the industry.
+We will explore the music industry and teach you the necessary tools to develop you into a well-rounded and versatile musician with an understanding of employment avenues within the industry.

 Five GCSEs Grade 4 or above and/or a Level 2 Diploma at merit grade.